 No less a figure than Robin Hood is said to have taken shelter inside the hollow trunk of the massive Major Oak, which stands in the heart of Sherwood Forest, Nottinghamshire, England.
 Estimated at 800 to 1000 years old, the oak (Quercus robur) is about 33 feet around, with branches that spread up to 92 feet.
 In 2014, it was crowned “England’s Tree of the Year” in a public vote administered by the Woodland Trust.
 The tree's name comes from Major Hayman Rooke, an antiquarian who included the tree in a popular book about the oaks of Sherwood Forest published in 1790.
 The oak became known as “The Major's Oak,” and then simply “The Major Oak.”
 It has also been referred to as The Cockpen Tree, a name that dates to its days in the mid-18th century when its hollow trunk was used to pen cockerels for cock fighting.

 In the two years Anne Frank spent hiding during World War II, the white horse chestnut outside her window—one of the oldest in Amsterdam—became a focus of her longing for freedom.
 Over the years the tree developed health problems, and was scheduled to be cut down in 2007, but neighbors and supporters rallied around it and created a foundation to provide for its care (including the creation of iron support structures meant to keep it from falling down).
 However, in August 2010, the tree blew down in a storm, breaking off and knocking over its iron supports.
-For now, only a broken stump remains on the site, although saplings germinated from the tree's chestnuts have been planted at sites around the world.
+Fortunately, saplings germinated from the tree's chestnuts had already been created, and have since been planted at sites around the world.

 The almost 5000-year-old Methuselah, a bristlecone pine growing in California’s White Mountains, was long thought to be the oldest non-clonal tree in the world.
-In 2012, it was superseded by another bristlecone pine in the same area, although the latter tree lacks a colorful nickname.
+In 2012, it was superseded by another bristlecone pine in the same area, although the latter tree lacks a colorful nickname, and research is still being done to determine that tree's precise age.
 As with other very old trees, its location is kept a secret to protect it.

-The world’s oldest tree of any kind, and also the planet’s oldest plant, is a Norway spruce found, perhaps confusingly, in Sweden in 2004.
+Old Tjikko is a Norway spruce found, perhaps confusingly, in Sweden in 2004.
 Its root system has been growing for 9550 years, although the visible part of the tree is far younger.
 Unlike Methuselah and other bristlecone pines, the Norway spruce has the ability to clone itself—meaning that after one stem dies, another one springs from the same root system.
 The researcher who found it, Leif Kullman, named it for his dog.
+At the time of its discovery it was said to be the oldest tree in the world, although Pando (see below) has since claimed that title.

 Thought to be the stoutest tree in the world, this Montezuma bald cypress in El Tule, Oaxaca, Mexico, is about 120 feet around.
 According to researchers Zsolt Debreczy and Istvan Racz [PDF], its branches extend the length of two tennis courts, and it reportedly takes 17 people holding hands with arms outstretched to encompass its girth.
 There has been some controversy over whether the tree is truly one organism or several, although DNA analysis has proved the former.